 Traveling along this famous UNESCO World Heritage site, La Loire à Vélo forms the western end of Eurovelo 6, the famous trans-European route.
 The route runs from Cuffy to Saint-Brevon-les-Pins, passing along the banks of the River Loire, France’s longest.

 Expect long-deserted riverbanks, quaint wildlife, and plenty of scenes of natural beauty.
 As for things to keep you occupied along the way, the chateaus, villages, and vineyards of the Loire Valley are world-renowned.

 2. Paris to Moscow

 The full trip is certainly not for the faint of heart, as the Paris-Moscow route travels some 2,736-miles – taking over 45 days.
 However, it can be broken down into six-or-so less intimidating chunks, taking around a week each.

 The adventure roughly follows Napoleon’s 1812 Russian Invasion, so if you’re after a route that draws you alongside some of Europe’s defining history then this is the one for you.
 Commencing in Paris also allows you to enjoy some of the city’s most famous sights, such as the Champs-Elysees and Arc de Triomphe.

-Then it’s time to hit the road, travelling through a host of vineyards, gothic villages, enchanted forests and historic cities in Germany Poland, Lithuania, Latvia, Estonia, and (finally!)
+Then it’s time to hit the road, traveling through a host of vineyards, gothic villages, enchanted forests, and historic cities in Germany Poland, Lithuania, Latvia, Estonia, and (finally!)
 Russia.

 3. Peloponnese: Cycle Greece